MaxEtMoritz/PNavCopy/README.md

 ## How to contribute?
 You can contribute by...
 - translating this Plugin into your native language.
 A guide on how to translate can be found [here](/Translating.md).
 - contributing Code to the plugin.
-Please fork this repository, open a new branch for your Changes and open a pull request if you are done.
+Please fork this repository and open a pull request.
 I will then take a look at it and if i consider it good, i'll merge it into the test branch and later on into main if everything is working.
 - reporting Bugs and other issues.